Chart Color Schemes

 An assessment of population growth drivers in Camden reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis of ABS population updates and new addresses validated since the 2021 Census, the Camden statistical area (Lv2)'s population is estimated at around 3,402 as of November 2025.
-This reflects an increase of 24 people from the 2021 Census figure of 3,378.
-The change is inferred from AreaSearch's resident population estimate of 3,285 following examination of ABS's latest ERP data release in June 2024 and an additional 59 validated new addresses since the Census date.
-This level of population results in a density ratio of 747 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Overseas migration primarily drove population growth for the area, contributing approximately 66.0% of overall population gains during recent periods.
+Camden's estimated population is 3,403 as of February 2026, according to AreaSearch analysis of ABS updates.
+This represents a growth of 25 people since the 2021 Census, which reported 3,378 residents.
+The increase is inferred from the resident population estimate of 3,285 by AreaSearch following their examination of the latest ERP data release by the ABS in June 2024 and an additional 57 validated new addresses since the Census date.
+This results in a population density ratio of 747 persons per square kilometer.
+Overseas migration contributed approximately 66.0% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Camden (SA2) is expected to increase by 231 persons to 2041, reflecting an increase of approximately 3.3% in total over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022 and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the ABS data.
+Applying growth rates by age group from these aggregations, the suburb is expected to increase by 242 persons to 2041, reflecting an overall increase of approximately 3.6% over the 17-year period.

 Frequently Asked Questions - Population